fermmm/group-date/readme/deploying-aws.md

 1. First complete all the steps on [Installing the project on your computer or server](./installing.md).
 Then register on AWS with a normal root user (not IAM roles, it's more complicated and you can do that later) then open a Elastic Beanstalk service and then an AWS Neptune service, all in the same AWS Region.

 2. Install `eb` (Elastic Beanstalk client), you can use the [official instructions](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).
 After finishing you should have the `eb` command in your console.
+Note: In MacOS the "manual installation" is easier since it uses homebrew.

 3. Get the access keys required to make automatic changes.
 To do that follow [this guide](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
 Add the keys in the .env file in the corresponding variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.